Oregon Trail: Clothing, equipment, and supplies

-Tobacco was popular, both for personal use, and for trading with natives and other pioneers.
-Each person brought at least two changes of clothes and multiple pairs of boots (two to three pairs often wore out on the trip).
+Tobacco was popular, both for personal use and for trading with natives and other pioneers.
+Each person brought at least two changes of clothes and multiple pairs of boots (two to three pairs often worn out on the trip).
 About 25 pounds of soap was recommended for a party of four, for bathing and washing clothes.
 A washboard and tub were usually brought for washing clothes.
-Wash days typically occurred once or twice a month, or less, depending on availability of good grass, water, and fuel.
+Wash days typically occur once or twice a month, or less, depending on the availability of good grass, water, and fuel.

 Most wagons carried tents for sleeping, though in good weather most would sleep outside.
 A thin fold-up mattress, blankets, pillows, canvas, or rubber gutta-percha ground covers were used for sleeping.
-Sometimes an unfolded feather bed mattress was brought for the wagon, if there were pregnant women or very young children along.
+Sometimes an unfolded feather bed mattress was brought for the wagon if there were pregnant women or very young children along.
 Storage boxes were ideally the same height, so they could be arranged to give a flat surface inside the wagon for a sleeping platform.

 The wagons had no springs, and the ride along the trail was very rough.
-Despite modern depictions, hardly anyone actually rode in the wagons; it was too dusty, too rough, and too hard on the livestock.
+Despite modern depictions, hardly anyone rode in the wagons; it was too dusty, too rough, and too hard on the livestock.

-Travelers brought books, Bibles, trail guides, and writing quills, ink, and paper for writing letters or journalling (about one in 200 kept a diary).
+Travelers brought books, Bibles, trail guides, and writing quills, ink, and paper for writing letters or journaling (about one in 200 kept a diary).

 A belt and folding knives were carried by nearly all men and boys.
 Awls, scissors, pins, needles, and thread for mending were required.
 Spare leather was used for repairing shoes, harnesses, and other equipment.
 Some used goggles to keep dust out of the eyes.

 Saddles, bridles, hobbles, and ropes were needed if the party had a horse or riding mule, and many men did.
 Extra harnesses and spare wagon parts were often carried.
 Most carried steel shoes for horses, mules, or livestock.
 Tar was carried to help repair an ox's injured hoof.